Haemophilia C

 Haemophilia C (also known as plasma thromboplastin antecedent (PTA) deficiency or Rosenthal syndrome) is a mild form of haemophilia affecting both sexes, due to factor XI deficiency.
 It predominantly occurs in Ashkenazi Jews.
-It is the fourth most common coagulation disorder after von Willebrand's disease and haemophilia A and B. In the United States, it is thought to affect 1 in 100,000 of the adult population, making it 10% as common as haemophilia A.
+It is the fourth most common inborn bleeding disorder after von Willebrand's disease and haemophilia A and B. In the United States, it is thought to affect 1 in 100,000 of the adult population, making it 10% as common as haemophilia A.

 Signs and symptoms

 In terms of the signs/symptoms of haemophilia C, unlike individuals with Haemophilia A and B, people affected by it are not ones to bleed spontaneously.
 In these cases, haemorrhages tend to happen after a major surgery or injury.
 However, people affected with haemophilia C might experience symptoms closely related to those of other forms of haemophilia such as the following: